William Mahony (bishop)

 In 1948 he was assigned to what would become the Archdiocese of Kaduna in northern Nigeria, teaching there till 1960.
-In the latter year, he was appointed Prefect Apostolic of Illorin, a province of more than thirty thousand square miles and a population of about one million.
-He was ordained Bishop of Ilorin on 1 August 1969 in Kampala, Uganda, by the pope.
+In the latter year, he was appointed Prefect Apostolic of Illorin (which was carved out of the diocese of Ondo), a province of more than thirty thousand square miles and a population of about one million.
+He was ordained Bishop of Ilorin on 1 August 1969 in Kampala, Uganda, by the Pope.